CONNECTING. GROWING. SERVING.

 Take ownership of your community, find places to lead in the church, and encounter different ways to be part of outreach and missions.

 We have ministries for children of all ages!
-Nursery (birth-age 3), Preschool (ages 4-5), and Elementary (first to fifth grade), and Youth Ministry for Middle School (sixth to eighth grade), and High School children.
+Nursery (birth-age 3), Preschool (ages 4-5), Elementary (first to fifth grade), Youth Ministry for Middle School (sixth to eighth grade), and High School children.

 The children’s ministry is located in the children’s wing with the oldest Nursery children and Preschool together in one hallway, and the Elementary on two floors above the main Nursery.
 The High School and Middle School rooms are located in our Student Center across McCallie Avenue.
 Admittedly, our church building can seem like a maze to find your way around, especially if you are a newcomer, but signs mark the various places in Nursery, Children’s Ministry, and Youth Ministry.